DoctorKhan/The-Social-Game-Book/src/10_part/005_the_mystery.md

 Let’s talk about it.
 Maybe, if we’re honest with each other, we can start to unravel what’s really going on here.

-For now, I’m stepping outside to catch the last light—no screen, no filter.
-Just me, the sky, and a moment that belongs to nobody else.
+Maybe there is some invisible architect behind all this, pulling strings I’ll never see.
+But tonight, I just want something real.
+I’m heading outside to catch the last bit of sunlight—no screen, no filter.
+Just me, the sky, and a moment that’s mine alone.